05 February - 10 March 2020

 What requirements apply if I already have a grant from the Swedish Research Council?

-There are certain restrictions if you are the project leader of a previously awarded grant that is ongoing, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant this application covers.
-Please note that the availability period, that is to say the time during which you can draw down the grant awarded, is normally longer than the grant period.
-Information about the criteria for your previous grant can be found in the “Approval of Conditions” you received from the Swedish Research Council.
+There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
+Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
+You can find information about the requirements for your grant in the “Approval of terms and conditions” you received from the Swedish Research Council.
 You can apply for a project grant within artistic research even if you are already a project leader for an ongoing project grant, provided your ongoing grant has a different focus and a different project concept.

 Note: If you have been the project leader for previous grants from the Swedish Research Council that have ended, final financial reports for all of these must have been submitted within the permitted time frame in order for you to apply for a new grant.
 Please contact your administrating organisation if you are unsure whether all your final reports have been submitted.